 Sundial in Harrogate in the North of England

-As the length of a solar day varies over the course of a year, the solar time, which is the time given by a sundial, will not be the same as the time measured by a clock which assumes that all days are exactly 24 hours long.
+As the length of a solar day varies over the course of a year, the solar time, the time given by a sundial, will not be the same as the time measured by a clock which assumes that all days are exactly 24 hours long.
 Before the invention of accurate clocks in the 17th century because the variation is so small virtually everyone in the world, apart from a very small number of astronomers, would have been unaware of this.

 However, in the eighteenth and nineteenth century as mechanical clocks started to take over timekeeping from sundials, the difference between the time measured by an accurate clock which is called mean time and solar time became an issue for everyday life.
 Astronomers call this difference ‘the equation of time’.
 It was first calculated and measured by the British astronomer John Flamsteed (1646-1713) in 1673.

 Incidentally Flamsteed was appointed by the king as the first British Astronomer Royal in 1675, for which he was given the allowance of £100 per year.
 He also set up the Royal Observatory at Greenwich, shown below.